xLightsSequencer/xLights/README.txt

 Latest releases are found at http://nutcracker123.com/nutcracker/releases/

 XLIGHTS/NUTCRACKER RELEASE NOTES:
-3.6.12 Dec 5, 2014
+    -bug (djulien) Remove extraneous leading "-" in FV attr in xlights_papagayo.xml -bug (djulien) Sort list of channel#s in drop-down list on Papagayo tab 3.6.12 Dec 5, 2014
     -bug (dkulp) If Column 1 renders really fast, it could hang on save due to Thread 2 waiting for information from thread 1 which is already gone.
 This could cause hangs on save.